memo33/BAT4Blender/README.md

 6. the Add-on is now installed and available in the `Properties` context menu in the `Scene` tab.

 Notes
-- in Blender print output is send to system console, not to the python console.
+- in Blender, print output is sent to system console, not to the Python console.
 Go to 'Window' -> 'Toggle System Console' to open it.

 ## Roadmap